JhonydePaula22/db-scheduler-example/README.md

 #### Execution Interceptor

 The `TaskExecutionCustomInterceptor` intercepts task execution to handle tasks that are on hold.
+The `ExecutionInterceptor` is an interface that when implemented, allows you to intercept task execution and modify the task's state, data, schedule or even cancel it.
-Here I also used the different types of `CompletitionHandler` that the lib offers.
+Here I used different types of `CompletitionHandler` that the lib offers.
 In summary you can:
 Use `OnCompleteReschedule` for recurring tasks that are on hold, so they are not executed at this time.
 Use `OnCompleteReplace` when you need to update the task's state or schedule.